krhanson3/Intro_To_Python/README.md

+#READ_ME

-# This repo contains notes from CS 223 at the University of Alabama.
+This repo contains notes from CS 223 at the University of Alabama.

 intro.py
 - variables